roodnejm/citations_pipeline/README.md

-Implement a Spark job that generates a json file representing a graph of drugs, medical publication, clinical trials and journals.
+Implement a Spark job that generates a json file representing a graph of drugs, medical publications, clinical trials and journals.

 module package allows to:
 - import files from various sources